David Williams is Impact's Founder and CEO

-But how does an individual leader go about making these changes to their approach?
+But how does an individual leader go about building leadership skills and making these changes to their approach?
 It’s challenging and, therefore, vital that organisations support leaders at all levels in doing so.
-This might have been attempted in the past by developing off-site, multi-tier development programmes, sheep-dipping people through them, and then expecting them to come out to the other side ready to perform.
+This might have been attempted in the past by developing off-site, multi-tier development programmes, sheep-dipping people through them, and then expecting them to come out the other side ready to perform.
 But now, this is shifting towards a more human-centred approach, which means getting leaders together and asking them ‘how best to support our leaders?’
 It means developing a culture in which the capacity for leadership action is democratic and pervasive – a culture in which leaders develop leaders.

 Here are four key ways to create this culture in your organisation: